Security Core

 From public core to parent perspective

-Technical review paths and parent questions belong together.
-That is why this page links the repository directly to the matching guide topics.
+Technical review paths only help if parents can understand the consequences.
+That is why this page links the repository to matching guide topics.

 Public Git repository

-The repository contains the separated security-relevant building blocks: pairing, signaling, backend boundaries, and the security-architecture documentation.
-The app UI remains separate so the part that matters most for trust can be reviewed directly.
+The repository contains the security-relevant building blocks: pairing, signaling, backend boundaries, and the security architecture documentation.
+The app surface stays separate, so the part that matters most for trust can be reviewed directly.

 Guide